abridged/collabland-dev/telefrens/intro.md

 :::

+### The Vision

 The gmPASS will be tied into more and more functionality for Collab.Land as time goes on.

-Open the Product Map below to view.
+Open the Product Map below to view a high-level overview of the product vision.

 <details> <summary> Product Map </summary>